-The following table describes the fields for Redistribute tab.
+Use the data in the following table to use the Redistribute tab.

 Name Description

 RouteSource Specifies the route source protocol for redistribution.

-direct
+• direct

 • static

 Enable Enable or disable the redistribution entry.

 enable

 disable

 Metric Specifies the metric for the redistributed route.
 The range is from 0 to 65535 and the default value is 0.

 Note:

 You should use a value that is consistent with the destination protocol.

 MetricType Specifies the metric type.

 Subnets Indicates whether the subnets are advertised individually or aggregated to their classful subnet.